Meaning

 What meaning is not

-Meaning specifies what that action now establishes for everyone involved.
+Intent can explain why someone acted.
+Meaning describes what that action establishes for everyone involved.

 Why meaning matters

-Many problems labeled communication, alignment, or culture are actually problems of shared meaning.
+Many problems described as communication issues, alignment problems, or cultural conflict are actually problems of shared meaning.

 A simple way to notice meaning